worlickwerx/sbig-util/README.md

 ./sbig snap --object M31 -t 30
 ```

-Currently sbig-snap only takes "autodark" images.
-That is, it takes
+Sbig-snap takes "autodark" images by default; that is, it takes
 a dark frame and a light frame and writes the result of subtracting
 the dark from the light.
+It can also take light frames and dark frames

-sbig-snap has various options to play with, for example the `--preview`
+by themselves.  sbig-snap has various options to play with, for example
-option to display the image with ds9.
-Run `sbig snap -h` to list them.
+the `--preview` option to display the image with ds9.
+Run `sbig snap -h`
+to list them.

 ### FITS headers